AndyBarnett/CalabashPageObjects/CONTRIBUTING.md

-# Contributing to CalabashPageObjects
+# Contributing to calabash-page-objects

-♥ CalabashPageObjects and want to get involved?
+♥ calabash-page-objects and want to get involved?
 Great!
 There are plenty of ways you can help!

 If you find a bug, have a feature request or even want to contribute an enhancement or fix, please follow the below guidelines so that we can help you out and/or get your code merged quickly.